 How to Improve Gas Mileage as a Flatbed Truck Driver

 Most drivers on the road pay attention to the fuel efficiency of their vehicles.
-With the average price of regular fuel around $3.80 and diesel sitting around $4.35 as of August 2023, reducing fuel consumption is more important than ever, especially for truck drivers.
+With the price of both regular and diesel fuel fluctuating constantly, reducing fuel consumption is more important than ever, especially for truck drivers.
 The average semi-truck burns significantly more fuel than the average car because of the increased weight and miles driven – resulting in higher fuel costs for companies.
 In addition to cost, there are many other reasons reducing fuel consumption could be beneficial for a trucker.
 If you’re wondering why you should work to improve your fuel economy and how to increase MPG as a trucker, keep reading!

 Why Should I Try to Reduce Fuel Consumption?